bhk/build/example.md

 ```

-The other form is called a mapped indirection.
-This constructs an instance
+The other form is called a mapped indirection, written `CLASS@VARIABLE`.
+This references a set of instances which are obtained by applying the class
-for each target identified in the variable.
+to each target identified in the variable.

 ```console
 $ make help Run@sources sources='hello.c binsort.c'